 Exchange rates is where TransferWise shines.
 When sending money overseas, TransferWise uses mid-market rates — the price at which banks around the world purchase currency from one another.
 This far more competitive exchange rate makes TransferWise up to eight times cheaper than similar providers.

-To further save you money, TransferWise allows for rate limits.
-That is, unless you’re transferring US dollars.
-With dollars, your rate is locked in for 24 hours at the mid-market rate.
+To further save you money, TransferWise allows for rate limits, which lets you set the lowest possible rate you’re willing to convert your money at and delay your transfer until market rates hit your minimum.
+This doesn’t apply to US dollars, in which case your rate is locked in for 24 hours at the mid-market rate.

 How much does TransferWise cost?

 When sending US dollars overseas, TransferWise’s fees fluctuate depending how much you’re sending and the destination you’re sending it to.